 In the images of the peonies I shot overhead, I backlit my shots and used black cardboard on either side of the subject to create a narrow path for the light.
 This ensured that the light just skimmed the middle of my scene, where I had placed my flowers and wanted to attract the eye.

 To deepen this effect, you can add a vignette in Lightroom or Photoshop.
 A vignette draws the eye into the centre of the frame.

 A diffuser will absorb direct light whereas a white bounce card can direct light into areas that need more light and give flowers a soft, natural glow.

 2. Get the Right Background

-When you use a background like wood, a painted background, fabric or any other non-natural background, be sure to use a dark colour to create mood and contrast.
+When you use a background like wood, a painted background, fabric or any other non-natural background, be sure to use a dark color to create mood and contrast.
 In my images of the peonies, I used a navy blue textured background, which read almost black because of the heavy shadows.

 There are many types of backgrounds you can use.
 Some sites like Soularty, Woodeville Workshop, and Erickson Woodworks sell custom made photography backgrounds, but you can easily make your own for a fraction of the cost.

 Items that you may already have around the house like tablecloths, scarves, burlap, velvet, craft paper, cardboard or even old cookie sheets all make excellent backgrounds.
-Choose neutral colours like black, brown, or grey.
-Darker shades of blue also work beautifully in dark floral photography as they complement a lot of colours.
+Choose neutral colors like black, brown, or grey.
+Darker shades of blue also work beautifully in dark floral photography as they complement a lot of colors.

-Some of my favourite backgrounds are made of canvas.
+Some of my favorite backgrounds are made of canvas.
 Canvas has a fine and natural texture that adds dimension to an image without distracting the viewer from the subject.
-To make these backgrounds, I buy a large painter’s dropcloth at the hardware store, along with some paint samples.
-I cut the canvas into large squares and paint them in the desired colours.
+To make these backgrounds, I buy a large painter’s drop cloth at the hardware store, along with some paint samples.
+I cut the canvas into large squares and paint them in the desired colors.